 - Know before you go — reasearch the protocols and rules of your departure airport and your destination.

-- Get to the check-in counter at least 20-30 minutes before you normally would.
+- Get to the check-in line at least 20-30 minutes before you normally would.

 - Streamline your carry-on items.
 This will make going through security much quicker and — if you’re like me — less things to worry about sanitizing…

-- Be patient and kind to aiport and airline staff.
+- Be patient and kind to airport and airline staff.

 - Have your documents ready.
-It astonishes me that people stroll up to the counter unprepared with their passport, etc.
+It astonishes me that people stroll up to the counter unprepared with their passports, etc.

 - Not a must, but if you can swing it, stay at an airport hotel the night before.
 I am so happy I stayed at the Fairmont YVR the night before I left the country.
 Staying at the airport significantly reduced my anxiety and made me feel less rushed.

 - Wear a mask chain.
 It makes mask life much easier and you’ll be less likely to drop your mask.
 I have a gold-plated chain from Mila + Paige and two beaded ones from Hartley Bee.

 - Have extra masks and sanitizer.
 The airlines have been providing COVID kits with these items, but I prefer to have my own.
 My favourite masks are from Kasi Bamboo and the best hand sanitizer is from Ativo Skincare.